 Pad Length – How long of a sleeping pad do I need to be comfortable and warm at night?
 Will a shorter pad fit my needs?
 Should I buy a foam pad that I can customize easier to fit the desired length?

 As with all temperature ratings for bags, clothes, etc., the R-Value is just a rough guide that varies from person to person.
-Some people sleep cold, some people sleep warm.
-Wearing a hat to bed, your sleeping bag, if you are dehydrated, etc. can all have an effect on how warm you will be at night while sleeping.
+Some people sleep cold; some people sleep warm.
+Wearing a hat to bed, the location of a campsite, your sleeping bag, if you are dehydrated, etc. can all have an effect on how warm you will be at night while sleeping.

 Weight – As a rule of thumb, the better insulated and more comfortable a pad is, the heavier it will be (not always with newer pads, though).
 A trade-off, but sometimes being more comfortable at night is worth the extra weight penalty.
 Conversely, if you are hiking all day, the extra 2lbs of Therm-a-Rest will be noticeable!
 If you are base camping, hauling a heavy pad that is very comfortable may be worth the schlep, too.

-Pad Type – Pads can be broken down into Foam Pads, Inflatable-Pads and Self-Inflators,.
-Each of these types have different sub-categories as well.
+Pad Type – Pads can be broken down into Foam Pads, Inflatable-Pads, and Self-Inflators.
+Each of these types has different sub-categories as well.
 Each type of pad (as with all gear) has their plusses and minutes and are often suited for one backpacking style, situation, time of year, etc. versus another.

 A groovy bachelor’s pad.
 Seen on Mad Men.
 Not covered at PMags.com